M-Cholewa/iot-hub/README.md

 - [ ] **User Interface Development**: Improving UX/UI for easier and more intuitive navigation.
 - [ ] **Support for Mobile Devices**: Developing a mobile version of the user interface.
 - [ ] **Implementation of Additional Security Layers**: Introducing extra measures for the protection of user and device data.
-- [ ] **Telemetry Reporting and Analysis**: Expanding features for telemetry data reporting and analysis.
+- [ ] **Telemetry R

+eporting and Analysis**: Expanding features for telemetry data reporting and analysis.

 Check out the [open issues](https://github.com/YourGitHubUsername/iot-hub/issues) to see a full list of planned features (and known issues).